aakalaw/aakalaw.github.io/src/data/about.md

-# Saying
+# Some Saying

 - I always make a to-do list every day.
 The real challenge is finding someone ambitious enough to do it for me!

-# History
+# Stories

-- Karl Marx famously quipped, "History repeats itself: first as tragedy, second as a farce.
-Third time's a charm, though, right?"

-You can personally ask me about stories that I'm too afraid to share on the internet.
+I typically share my stories in person, as I am hesitant to share them online.

 # I like